smogon/pokemon-showdown/mods/gennext/README.md

-- Magma Armor reduces incoming move damage by 1/10 of the user's max HP, provides immunity to Hail and freeze, and provides a one-time immunity to Water and Ice, after which it turns into Shell Armor
+- Magma Armor reduces incoming move damage by 1/10 of the user's max HP, provides immunity to Hail and freeze, and provides a one-time immunity to Water and Ice, after which it turns into Battle Armor

 - Adaptability is now 1.33x to non-STAB moves instead of to STAB moves